 *The huntsman is famous more for causing accidents when they appear out of surprise.
 Their venom is not considered dangerous to humans.

 Do you shudder when you think of creepy-crawlie bugs?
 You’re not alone.
-Some are completely harmless like the sweet little ladybird while others can be troublesome but not deadly, like the paralysis tick.
+Some are completely harmless like the little ladybird while others can be troublesome but not deadly, like the paralysis tick.
 Usually it will only cause mild discomfort in adults but symptoms of paralysis are more likely to be experienced by children and medical attention must be sought.

 Honeybees are such useful creatures and without them, the world’s plant life would be decimated.
-But for those who suffer an anaphylactic reaction to a bee sting, they can be deadly for sure.
+But for those who suffer an anaphylactic reaction to a bee sting, they can be deadly.
 In general, bee stings, although painful, are harmless to most people but sadly, the honeybee dies after stinging.
 European wasps are found in Australia and can become very aggressive if their nest is disturbed.
 They can be a frightening prospect when encountered as their stings can result in extreme reactions in those who are sensitive to the venom.

 Large Australian bull ants have a painful sting that is full of venom and is hazardous to those who suffer allergic reactions.
 Since 2001, incursions of fire ants have been discovered in Queensland.